-A minimal tattoos is a blackwork piece or a simple colorwork that may be letters, characters, single-line texts, linearts, one-liners or simple illustrations which may have minimal shading.
-They are sized at around 1x2,1x3, 2x2, 3x2, 3x3 or slightly larger.
+A minimal tattoos is a blackwork piece or a simple colorwork that may be a letter/character, a text, a lineart, a one-liner or a simple illustration which may have minimal shading.
+It is sized at around 1x2,1x3, 2x2, 3x2, 3x3 or slightly larger.
 A minimal design would take an hour or less in inking.

 non - minimals

 Non-minimals are intricate lineworks and detailed blackwork designs.
-They are usually sized at around 4x3, 4x4, 5x2, 5x3 or slightly larger.
+They are usually sized at around 3x3 or slightly larger.
 Some smaller designs with intricate detailing and some intricate colorworks may be considered as non-minimals.